Written by Caroline Shannon

 November 4, 2022

-Explaining surrogacy to children doesn't have to be complicated—and these kid-friendly books can help.
+Explaining surrogacy doesn't have to be complicated—and these kids books can help.

 If you've ever explained a big idea to a child, you know that no matter the age-appropriate version you deliver, there will be (hundreds of) questions.
 The same goes for surrogacy, no matter whether you're the surrogate or an intended parent(s).